Novel treatments for the mucus accumulation at chronic lung diseases

 Molecular Structure

-We will now develop inhibitory peptides, proteins, antibodies, or small organic molecules to be used as therapeutic drugs for detaching the attached mucus at:
+We will now develop inhibitory peptides, proteins, antibodies, or small organic molecules to be used as therapeutic drugs for detaching the attached mucus in conditions such as:

 - Cystic Fibrosis